sap-tutorials/Tutorials/tutorials/ai-core-orchestration-grounding/ai-core-orchestration-Grounding.md

 [OPTION BEGIN [JavaScript SDK]]

-In this step, we will create a generic secret in SAP AI Core using the `@sap-ai-sdk/ai-api` package of the [SAP Cloud SDK for AI (JavaScript)](https://github.com/SAP/ai-sdk-js/tree/main/packages/ai-api).
+In this step, we will create a generic secret in SAP AI Core using the [`@sap-ai-sdk/ai-api`](https://github.com/SAP/ai-sdk-js/tree/main/packages/ai-api) package of the SAP Cloud SDK for AI (JavaScript).
+For more information, refer to the official [documentation](https://sap.github.io/ai-sdk/docs/js/ai-core/ai-api).

 Generic secrets securely store SharePoint credentials required for document access.
 Please change the values to your SharePoint credentials.